Prerequisites

 Review these code changes along with the original codebase.

-<Image src="https://storage.googleapis.com/hashnode_product_documentation_assets/quick_guides/using_pieces_copilot_with_memory_context/new_media/asking_to_fix.png" alt="" align="center" fullwidth="true" />
+<Image src="https://storage.googleapis.com/hashnode_product_documentation_assets/quick_guides/using_pieces_copilot_with_memory_context/new_media/asking_to_fix.png" alt="Conversational Search reasoning over the project and GitHub issue" align="center" fullwidth="true" />

 Bonus—Try One Prompt